 Hello and welcome to the latest in our series of employment videos.

-This video is intended to give you an overview of recent developments in the law on whistleblowing.
-If you have any questions on any aspects of today’s topic then please do not hesitate to contact us.
-Thank you.
+This video is intended to give you an overview of the Government’s proposals for flexible parental leave.
+We shall of course let you know the outcome of the proposals but in the meantime if you would like details of other proposals in the Consultation or have any questions on any aspects of today’s topic, then please don’t hesitate to contact us.